jaredramirez/elm-language-server/README.md

 This project implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) for Elm.

+## Notice

+This project is on pause while I'm working on [an error tolerent parser and type solver](https://github.com/jaredramirez/elm-grammar).
+This will allow for much better diagnostics, type inference, and completion.

+This was shift if focus was inspired by the comments made [here](https://elmtown.simplecast.fm/it-just-goes-on-and-on).

 ## Platforms

 Currently this project only supports MacOS.
 I'm fairly certain that it works on most linux distros, but I have not tested on it.
 This is mostly beacuse I'm not an expert on how cross-compiling works with GHC and haven't tackled the problem yet.
 I'm not sure how it will work on windows at this point.